Hybrid Mount

 magic |

-Bind mount | Modules that need direct per-file replacement; fallback when OverlayFS is unavailable. |
+Bind mount | Modules that need direct per-file replacement. |

 kasumi |